When I was deep into my years of drinking heavily most nights and regretting it most mornings, I developed a routine of carefully saying

 This is why I do not WANT to drink anymore ……

 I did NOT drink last night and as a result, I woke up clear-headed, with a quiet generous energy and absolutely NO self-doubt.
-Because I did not drink last night and have not drunk for well over three years I OWN my feelings, reactions, body, mind.
+Because I stayed sober last night and have not drunk for well over three years I OWN my feelings, reactions, body, mind.

 How about you?